-According ancient Japanese legend, gtsuru wa sennen, kame wa mannenh, the crane lives a thousand years, and the turtle ten thousand years.
-These auspicious symbols of longevity are seen as bearers of good fortune and long-lasting friendship or devotion; the crane having only one partner for life.
+According to ancient Japanese legend, the crane lives a thousand years and the turtle ten thousand years.
+These auspicious symbols of longevity are seen as bearers of good fortune and long-lasting friendship and devotion; the crane having only one partner for life.
 The tortoise is also The Guardian of the North and represents winter; this dish bearing a snowy bank beneath a pine tree.

 top of page

 bottom of page